felixxoes/ur-fascism/stories.md

 ## 2. Rejection of modernism

 Modern society is depicted as degenerate.
 Cities are hotspots of sin and crime.
 The remedy is to return to traditional strong values.
+Believes are better than arguments.

 ## 3. Cult of Action for Action's sake

 Reflecting before acting is weak.
 Enough talk, it is time to act regardless the consequences.
-We need leaders who act.
+Call forleaders who act.

 ## 4. Disagreement is treason

-The leader knows what is best for us.
+The leader knows what is best for the people.
 Doubts are a sign of weakness.
-Disagreement is posinous.
+Disagreement is poisonous.
 It is either misguided believe or outright treason.

 ## 5. Appealing against intruders

 Foreigners are intruders.
-They  want to profit from  our wealth.
+They  want to profit from  the wealth.
 Often they are depicted as vermin.

 ## 6. Appealing to a frustrated middle class

-The family, the small business, the hard working middle class must be protected from overzealous bureaucracy, tax burdens, thieves and parasites.
+The family, the small business, the hard working middle class is in danger.
+It must be protected from overzealous bureaucracy, greedy government, tax burdens, thieves and parasites.

 ## 7. Obsession with a plot

-The opposition is guided by foreign powers or secret organisations with tremendous wealth and strong beliefs.
+The opposition is an instrument of foreign powers or secret organisations with tremendous wealth and strong beliefs.

 ## 8. Over- and underestimating the enemy